etkecc/mrs/docs/deindexing.md

 ### Unpublish your room directory from the federation

-For indexing rooms, MRS only makes use of information on your public room directory which has been explicitly published by your homeserver.
-Note that the information is publicly available and basically any other Matrix server can retrieve that information.

-Therefore, it is expected protocol-wise to unpublish the room directory in order to prevent such information from being accessed altogether.
+Since the information to be used for indexing is publicly available and basically any other Matrix server can retrieve that information, it is expected protocol-wise to unpublish the room directory in order to prevent such information from being accessed altogether.

-For Synapse homeserver, add the following config options in the `homeserver.yaml`:
+For Synapse homeserver, add the following config options to `homeserver.yaml`:

 ```yaml
 allow_public_rooms_over_federation: false